-The Federation of Earth Science Information Partners (ESIP) is an open networked community that brings together science, data and information technology practitioners.
-On an individual level, participation in the ESIP Federation is beneficial because it provides an intellectual commons to expose, gather and enhance in-house capabilities in support of an organization’s own mandate.
-In this forum, practioners work together on interoperability efforts across Earth and environmental science allowing self-governed and directed groups to emerge around common issues, ebbing and flowing as the need for them arises.
+The Federation of Earth Science Information Partners (ESIP) is an open, networked community that brings together science, data and information technology practitioners.
+Participation in the ESIP Federation is beneficial because it provides an intellectual commons to expose, gather and enhance in-house capabilities in support of an organization’s own mandate.
+In this forum, practitioner work together on interoperability efforts across Earth and environmental science allowing self-governed and directed groups to emerge around common issues, ebbing and flowing as the need for them arises.
 These efforts catalyze connections across organizations, people, systems and data allowing for improved interoperability in distributed systems.
 By virtue of working in the larger community, ESIP members experience the network effect, which enables more coordinated cyberinfrastructure across domain-specific communities.
-Using this open, community-based, discipline and agency neutral approach, the ESIP Federation has a 14-year track record of success and continued growth.
+Using this open, community-based, discipline and agency-neutral approach, the ESIP Federation has a 16-year track record of success and continued growth.

 ESIP at length